mc36/freeRtr/readme.md

 you'll need an up to date debian sid with a jdk installed.

-for native binaries, you'll need gcc, dpdk, libpcap, libbpf and libcrypto.
+for native binaries, you'll need clang, dpdk, libpcap, libbpf and libcrypto.

 ## directory structure